Harmonai-org/sample-generator/README.md

 ## **🤗 Diffusers library**

 Dance Diffusion is now easily accesible with the Hugging Face Hub and the 🧨 Diffusers library.
-You can generate music with just a couple lines of Python code.

 1. Install diffusers
 ```